 Google Analytics Account Auditing

 Auditing is usually a one time project.
 This type of work can be automated over time, once you perfect your process.
 To make this service profitable, you need a consistent stream of new customers.
-So, lead generation will play a big role in your business plan.
+So, lead generation will play a prominent role in your business plan.

 This role falls on the other end of our spectrum from auditing.
 This type of freelance work is usually recurring over a long time frame.
 Outsourced analysts typically work on retainer.
 A freelancer may only need a handful of clients to generate enough revenue to be successful.